-NCEFT is excited to introduce a new program for younger school-aged children who could benefit from social learning, including children with high functioning autism, Asperger’s, SPD, and other undiagnosed social communicative difficulties.
-The Social Skills Group is presented by licensed therapists and utilizes a unique combination of the Sensitive Solutions children’s book series curriculum and hands-on animal interactions.
+NCEFT’s Social Skills Group is a program for younger school-aged children who could benefit from social learning, including children with high functioning autism, Asperger’s, SPD, and other undiagnosed social communicative difficulties.
+The Social Skills Group is presented by licensed therapists and utilizes a unique combination of social learning curriculum and hands-on animal interactions.

 NCEFT is proud to present Happy Trails Camp, an outdoor summer day camp for kids of all abilities, aged 6 & up.
 Join us at Triple H Ranch, NCEFT’s outdoor on-site camp facility, for a week of old-fashioned barn fun.
 Happy Trails Camp welcomes NCEFT patients with disabilities as well as their siblings (with or without disabilities).
 Together they will explore the great outdoors, discover the joys of horses and other animals, get creative with arts and crafts, and just get to relax and enjoy the summer.

 NCEFT offers programs for special education classes (both public and private schools), providing an outdoor farm experience to children with special needs.
 We are uniquely positioned to offer this outdoor education program in our safe and tranquil environment.